Nemosis

 Nemosis is a process of cell activation and death in human fibroblasts.

-Initially discovered as programmed necrosis, the name nemosis, is a derivative from the Goddess Nemesis in Greek mythodology.
+Initially discovered as programmed necrosis, the name nemosis, is a derivative from the Goddess Nemesis in Greek mythology.
 This name was adopted for fibroblast activation based on its initiation by direct cell–cell interactions as opposed to preference for extracellular matrix (ECM) contacts.
 Contacts between normal diploid fibroblasts induce cell activation leading to programmed cell death, PCD.
 This type of PCD has features of necrosis rather than apoptosis.